Olalekan-1/Olalekan-1/README.md

 ## Featured Projects

 ###  ARM-Inspired RISC Processor
-A 32-bit ARM-inspired RISC processor designed in Verilog/System Verilog HDL and implemented on the Lattice iCE40 FPGA using a fully open-source FPGA toolchain.
+A 32-bit ARM-inspired RISC processor designed in Verilog/SystemVerilog HDL and implemented on the Lattice iCE40 FPGA using a fully open-source FPGA toolchain.
 The project explores processor architecture, RTL design, hardware verification, and FPGA implementation.

 ###  Embedded Systems
 A collection of embedded systems projects exploring microcontroller programming, hardware interfacing, and real-world system development.